US warns 9/11 anniversary could inspire extremist attacks | Law-Order

 The upcoming 20th anniversary of the September 11 attacks as well as approaching religious holidays could inspire extremist attacks, the Department of Homeland Security said in a terrorism alert issued Friday.

 DHS did not cite any specific threats in the National Terrorism Advisory System Bulletin.
-But it noted that the US is in a “heightened threat environment,'' fuelled by factors that include violent extremists motivated by racial and ethnic hatred and in response to restrictions imposed during the pandemic.
+But it noted that the US is in a “heightened threat environment,'' fuelled by factors that include violent extremists motivated by racial and ethnic hatred and resentment of restrictions imposed during the pandemic.

 DHS issues the warnings to alert the public as well as state and local authorities.
 They reflect intelligence gathered from other law enforcement agencies.
 The bulletin is an extension of a similar one issued in May that expired on the day the new one was issued.
 DHS says domestic extremists remain a national threat priority for US law enforcement and will for at least the remainder of the year.
 The agency noted that al-Qaida in the Arabian Peninsula recently released the first English-language edition of its Inspire magazine in four years, apparently to mark the upcoming anniversary of the September 11, 2001, terrorist attacks.
 The anniversary and the approaching holidays “could serve as a catalyst for acts of targeted violence,” it said.